-- The problem needs to be defined (e.g. resolving a contractual dispute, developing a new product, selecting a market entry approach)
+- The problem must be defined (e.g. resolving a contractual dispute, developing a new product, selecting a market entry approach).

-- A circle is drawn and numbered from 1-12 like a clock.
-The attributes are then allocated to each number.
+- A circle is drawn and numbered from 1-12 like a clock and the aspects are allocated to a number.

-- A die or dice are then rolled to determine at random, the attribute to be worked upon.
+- A die or dice is rolled to determine the attribute to be worked upon.

-- Individually, or in group, the attribute is worked upon – the focus is on improving / solving the issue at hand.
+- Individually, or in group, the attribute is worked upon.
+A focus is placed on improving / solving the issue at hand.

-- The process is repeated until all the numbers have been addressed and all attributes worked upon.
+- The process is repeated until all the numbers have been addressed and all attributes considered.

 The final step is to gather the potential solutions and seek how the various agreed outcomes resolve the overall issue being addressed.
 While this is a flexible technique, it can be extremely effective in complex negotiations.